NanoComp/meep/doc/docs/FAQ.md

 ### Can I install Meep on Windows machines?

 Yes.
 For Windows 10, you can install the [Ubuntu terminal](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6) as an app which is based on the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) framework and then follow the instructions for [obtaining the Conda packages](Installation.md#conda-packages) or [building from source](Build_From_Source.md#building-from-source).
+Support for visualization is enabled using a browser-based [Jupyter notebook](https://jupyter.org/) which can be installed via the Ubuntu terminal.
 For Windows 8 and older versions, you can use the free Unix-compatibility environment [Cygwin](http://www.cygwin.org/) following these [instructions](http://novelresearch.weebly.com/installing-meep-in-windows-8-via-cygwin.html).

 ### Are there precompiled binary packages for Ubuntu?